matoy/AzureSpnCredentialsExpiryCheck/README.md

 ## How to stop relying on this repository's zip
 To make your function to stop relying on this repo's zip and become independant, follow these steps:
-* remove zipReleaseURL app setting
+* remove zipReleaseURL app setting and restart app
 * in "App files" section, edit "requirements.psd1" and uncomment the line: 'Az' = '6.*'
 * in "Functions" section, add a new function called "AzureSpnCredentialsExpiryCheck" and paste in it the content of the file release/AzureSpnCredentialsExpiryCheck/run.ps1 in this repository